jbranchaud/til/python/commit-writes-from-executed-sqlite-statements.md

 ```

 I get the same transactional behavior as before for everything in the context
 manager body.
-However, now the `commit` is handled and the `rollback` and
+However, now the `commit` is handled and if an exception occurs
-`close` is handled if there is an exception.
+the `rollback` is handled as well.

 Note: the connection context manager will still re-propagate an exception that
 occurred, so I may need to handle that with a try/catch somewhere.